So you want to learn how to start freelance writing?

 - Does it include writing samples relevant to my niche?

-Remember, your writing portfolio can help potential clients decide you’re the right fit for their content needs.
+Remember, your portfolio can help potential clients decide you’re the right fit for their specific needs.

-One of the ways to do that is to create epic writing samples.
+One of the ways to do that is to create epic samples.
+Here’s how…

 Step 3b) Build Your Portfolio

-Once you create epic samples that will attract your ideal client, it’s time to post them on your writing website.
-Plus, you can also write content here as well
+Once you create epic samples that will attract your ideal client, it’s time to post them on your website.
+Plus, you can also write posts on these platforms too:

-If you don’t know, Medium is an awesome site that makes it easy to share content with the world.
-You can submit content to your own personal site or choose to submit to publications.
+If you don’t know, Medium is an awesome site that makes it easy to share your thoughts with the world.
+You can submit stories to your own personal site or choose to submit to publications.

 Using our earlier example, let’s say you chose personal finance as your freelance writing niche.
 You can find other personal finance blogs (as there are a ton) and submit your content to them.